 Industries & Professions /

 After months of physical abuse from her husband, a young woman has taken her children and moved out of her house.
 With no job and no home, and fearing for her safety, she looks for a temporary shelter for herself and her children.
-Once there, she can rely on the help of social workers who will provide her with a room, food, and security.
+Once there, she can rely on the help of social workers who will provide her and her family with a room, food, and security.
 The social workers will offer counseling and emotional support to help her address the problems in her life.
 They will involve her in group sessions with other victims of abuse.
 They will direct her to job training programs and other employment services.
 They will set up interviews with managers of low-income housing.
 As the woman makes efforts to improve her life, the shelter will provide day care for the children.
 All these resources exist because the social work profession has long been committed to empowering people and improving society.